adeelhasan/mcp-with-crypto/README.md

 ## Wallet Generation

 Both the server and client need cryptocurrency wallets for operation.
-The setup script will guide you through wallet generation:
+The setup wizard includes a cross-platform wallet generation tool:

 ```bash
 npm run setup
 ```

+The wizard will:
+1. Guide you through wallet generation for both server and client
+2. Create appropriate environment files for your platform
+3. Help you securely store the generated private keys
+4. Provide instructions for funding the wallets

 When prompted, choose to generate wallets for both server and client.
-Copy the generated private keys to the respective environment files.
+Copy the generated private keys to the respective environment files:
+- Server: `server/.env`
+- Client: `client/.env.local`

 ## Security Considerations